13 Weeks Pregnant: Pregnancy Symptoms & Baby Development

 blackberry-raspberry-yoghurt-pots

-Found in plant-based foods, fibre is the part of the plant that your body can’t digest.
-By moving through the body, rather than being absorbed, it helps other waste to pass through more efficiently.
+Found in plant-based foods, fibre is the part of the plant that your body cannot digest.
+By moving through the body intact, rather than being absorbed, it helps other waste products to pass through more effectively and efficiently14.
+Research has also shown that a fibre-rich diet can help increase the number of good bacteria in your gut and help them increase the production of protective substances like short-chain fatty acids14.

 • Bran and wholemeal flour – found in many breakfast cereals and bread.